transloadit/uppy/website/src/docs/writing-plugins.md

 #### `addTarget()`

-Use this to add your plugin to another plugin's target.
+Use this to add your plugin to another plugin’s target.
 This is what `@uppy/dashboard` uses to add other plugins to its UI.

 ### `UIPlugin`